News & Insights

 While at Tysers he was also a member of the Marine, Aviation and Terrorism Board and was instrumental in the successful push into Asia and Latin America.
 Earlier in his 33-year career Julien was a marine broker with CE Heath and latterly Miller.

-Daniel Wells joined McGill and Partners in April 2022.
+Daniel Wells joined us in April 2022.
 He had formerly worked for Associated British Ports (ABP) the UK’s largest port group.
 Daniel is well versed in all manner of marine operations and is an Institute of Occupational Safety (IOSH) certified cargo handler with cargo handling in ports (CHiPS) certification.
 He is also a former junior officer in the Royal Naval Reserve and has a master’s degree in international relations.

 Elena Stefanova joined the firm as a partner in the claims team in January 2023.
 She specialises in claims advocacy, technical processing, and liaison with all parties, involved from initial notification through to collection of funds and settlement.
 In her 15-year career, most recently she was associate director at Tysers, overseeing the ports and terminals claims team and holds a MSc International Finance degree.